Gerard Way posts message of solidarity for Black Lives Matter

 You can read Way’s full message in the above post, where he also directed his followers to donate to the LDF’s fight for racial justice.

 Thousands of people in the UK showed solidarity with the Black Lives Matter movement by attending a massive protest in London’s Hyde Park yesterday (June 3).
-John Boyega received widespread praise for addressing the huge crowd with a powerful speech.
+John Boyega received widespread praise for addressing the crowd with a powerful speech.